Builder collapse leaves $700,000 mess

 Ms Lalis' house was leased to two separate households, but the home did not have council approval for dual occupancy.

-In the last month a cluster of homes built by the same company have been revealed as also being with appropriate council approvals.
+In the last month a cluster of homes built by the same company have been revealed as also being without the appropriate council approvals.

 Now, details about the $726,000 is owed by Homes R Us Queensland Pty Ltd to businesses including Bundaberg Regional Council, Bradnams Windows and Doors and Ken's Plumbing Plus have emerged.